syngenta/acai-js/README.md

 ## Philosophy

-The alc philosophy is to provide a self evident tool for use with the amazon lambdas.
+The acai philosophy is to provide a self evident tool for use with the amazon lambdas.

-The alc encourages you to use small, internally routed API lambdas in a normalized OOP way.
+The acai encourages you to use small, internally routed API lambdas in a normalized OOP way.

 In addition, it makes this like routing and validating API requests less cumbersome and time consuming.